learnk8s/learnk8s.io/src/bsk201903/connectMultipleClusters.md

 Thanks for reading until the end!

-If you know of a better way to connect multiple clusters together, please [get in touch and let us know](mailto:hello@learnk8s.io).
+If you know of a better way to connect multiple clusters, please [get in touch and let us know](mailto:hello@learnk8s.io).

 We will add it to the links above.

 A special thank you goes to [XXXX](xxx) and [XXX](xxx) that reviewed the content of this article.